Reinforcement Learning in Practice: Opportunities and Challenges: Challenges

 The major achievements in AI in the last ten years or so, in particular, with deep learning, are criticized for lacking of logic and reasoning.
 Most deep learning approaches are finding correlations or associations, rather than causality or interventions and counterfactuals.
-Neuro-symbolic approaches are promising to encode logic in learning mechanisms.
+Neuro-symbolic approaches are promising to encode logic in learning mechanisms. \cite{Garcez2020} propose that a neurosymbolic approach is critical for the next wave of AI. \cite{Hochreiter2022} introduce the concept of \enquote{broad AI}, in contrast to and between \enquote{narrow AI} and \enquote{general AI}, and highlight the importance of neuro-symbolic AI, in particular, with graph neural networks~\citep{Lamb2020GNN}.
 In the following, we directly quote from two papers. \enquote{The burgeoning area of neurosymbolic AI, which unites classical symbolic approaches to AI with the more data-driven neural approaches, may be where the most progress towards the AI dream is seen over the next decade.}~\citep{Littman2021} \enquote{How are the directions suggested by these open questions related to the symbolic AI research program from the 20th century?
 Clearly, this symbolic AI program aimed at achieving system 2 abilities, such as reasoning, being able to factorize knowledge into pieces which can easily recombined in a sequence of computational steps, and being able to manipulate abstract variables, types, and instances.
 We would like to design neural networks which can do all these things while working with real-valued vectors so as to pre-serve the strengths of deep learning which include efficient large-scale learning using differentiable computation and gradient-based adaptation, grounding of high-level concepts in low-level perception and action, handling uncertain data, and using distributed representations.}~\citep{Bengio2021}